2023 Independent Judging Panel

-Nominations for the 2022 Soldiering On Awards arrived in incredible numbers, telling the stories of remarkable individuals and extraordinary organisations.
+Nominations for the 2023 Soldiering On Awards are now open, and we want to hear the stories of remarkable individuals and extraordinary organisations.

 General the Lord Dannatt GCB CBE MC DL

 Richard Dannatt was a soldier for forty years concluding his military career as Chief of the General Staff – the professional head of the British Army.
 Since retiring from active duty in 2009, he was Constable of the Tower of London until July 2016.
 In 2011 he became an independent member of the House of Lords and is a member of the Joint Committee on the National Security Strategy.
 He is a frequent commentator on defence and security issues in the media and columnist for The Daily Telegraph.
 He is passionate about welfare issues relating to both serving and veteran members of the Armed Forces.
 In 2007, he co-founded Help for Heroes and is closely involved with several other military charities.

 Lord Dannatt has wide experience at Board level in the private, public and charitable sectors.
 Currently he is Chair of the National Emergencies Trust and of the Normandy Memorial Trust and on the International Advisory Board of the defence company Teledyne/FLIR and previously acted in a similar capacity for the French/Dutch company, Photonis.
 He is a former chairman of the Royal Armouries and of Cadence Consulting, and a former Trustee of Historic Royal Palaces and of the Windsor Leadership Trust.